DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

         - OSSTMM (Open Source Security Testing Methodology Manual)
         - NIST 800-115
         - FedRAMP Penetration Test Guidance
-        - PCI DSS Information Supplemental on Penetration Testing
+        - PCI DSS Information Supplemental on Penetration Testing Note📝 PCI DSS requires a rescan of  application at least annually and after any change in the application.

 - 6.2.10 Compliance checks
     - Orgs should create and maintain compliance plans documenting each of their regulatory obligations and map those to the specific security controls designed to satisfy each objective